CHAPTER ONE from my SOON TO BE PUBLISHED NOVEL!!

 The next morning, I wake up and the first thing I want to do is check futures.
 I wonder where Apple is trading and if it’s higher and if I held on, would I have gotten out alive?

 But I don’t check.
 I wonder if I should take out bank loans.
 But

 I can’t look.
 And I can’t go there.

 I need to reinvent myself.

-I need to get a real job like a normal person and make a living.
-I needed a routine and I needed to be in the flow of life.
+I need to get a real job and make a living.
+I need a routine and I need to be in the flow of life.

-Maybe this is the best thing to have happened to me, I don’t know.
+Maybe this is the best thing to have happened to me, I think, I don’t know.

 Am I embarrassed?
 Sure.

 But there isn’t anything anyone can say to make me feel worse than I already do.
 I have scraped the bottom of the barrel and have found that small hole.
 I have fallen through it, I was in free fall and crashed hard.

 I can’t say for certain that I will never go back to trading.